 We are setting up a design system, which you'll be responsible for managing and maintaining as the product team grows.

 Take some time to explore our product.
-Apply at adam(at)simplywallst.com with relevant work samples (portfolio) and a short document (max one page) focusing on one functionality or interface of our platform that from your perspective as a user isn't delivered well.
+Apply at steve(at)simplywallst.com with relevant work samples (portfolio) and a short document (max one page) focusing on one functionality or interface of our platform that from your perspective as a user isn't delivered well.
 Tell us why you think it is not working well and how would you improve it.